troeschi/HighFive/README.md

 It is written in Pascal, compiled with <a href=https://www.freepascal.org/>FPC</A> using <a href=https://www.lazarus-ide.org/>Lazarus</a>.
 You need the libaries Lnet and bgraControls installed.
 <br>br>
-There are five columns:
+There are five columns:<br>
-first one you must fill up to down. means ones than two-es.... second column you must fill down to up. means chance, highfive.... third column the upper part must be filled first fourth column lower part must be filled first fifth column you can write where you like.
+first one you must fill up to down. means ones than two-es....<br>
+second column you must fill down to up. means chance, highfive....<br>
+third column the upper part must be filled first<br>
+fourth column lower part must be filled first<br>
+fifth column you can write where you like.<br>
 <br>br>
 there is no Computer-Player right now. will come later..
 <br><br>